Under the microscope

 Let’s be honest: this stuff is pretty technical and, understandably, most people aren’t that interested in the details.
 But what we do and how well we do it really matters for everyone in Canada, so we are consulting more widely with Canadians than ever before.

-You can also drop us a line.
+We’re keen to hear your views on these and other questions.
+Drop us a line.
 We’d love to hear from you.